What is a risk assessment?

 Do we need to have a risk assessment by law?

 Health and safety legislation doesn't require voluntary organisations to perform risk assessments.
 However, because your PTA is connected to the school, it's good practice to make sure everyone's protected.
 With new risks from Covid-19, it's sensible to record the actions you're taking to keep everyone safe, such as putting a one-way system in place or requiring participants to wear face coverings in defined areas.
 If anything does go wrong, a risk assessment proves to your insurance company that you did your best to prevent it.

 Do I need any specialised training to do a risk assessment?

-How do I do a risk assessment?
+How do I perform a risk assessment?

-Once you have recorded all the information you need, circulate a copy to everyone who is helping with the event, i.e. the organising committee and any helpers from the wider parent body.
-This way, everyone knows what has been considered and what action needs to be taken.
+Leave enough time before your event to implement any protective measures identified.
+Once you have recorded all the information you need, circulate a copy to everyone involved so it's clear what has been considered and what action should be taken.

 What risks might there be in a PTA setting?

-For more information, templates and interactive risk assessment tools, visit the Health and Safety Executive website.
+- For more information, templates and interactive risk assessment tools, visit the Health and Safety Executive website.